emoji-short/xn--i77h6a.ml/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-Please, raise pull request to improve this readme and documentation.
+Raise [pull request](https://github.com/emoji-short/xn--i77h6a.ml/pulls) to improve this readme, documentation or json files.

-If you want contribute to URL redirections, please raise Issue and propose us your idea.
+If you want contribute to URL redirections, please [raise Issue](https://github.com/emoji-short/xn--i77h6a.ml/issues) and propose us your idea.

 ## License